Japan (Day 8) – Kyoto, Part 1

 White Lover Café & Restaurant

-Towards the end of the slope this white-colored restaurant caught our eye.
+Towards the end of the slope this white-coloured restaurant caught our eye.
 Many Japanese restaurants have plastic food replicas displayed on the outside that are really useful for people that don’t speak Japanese (remember my food ordering process in Day 1?).

 White Lover Café & Restaurant